BASS COAST LANDCARE NETWORK

 • Integrity: To take pride in working professionally and honestly to achieve outcomes that reflect our values and enhance our reputation as a trust worthy organisation.

-As an organisation we value and support biodiversity and the natural environment.
+As an organisation, we value and support biodiversity and the natural environment.

-Our Strategies 2018-2025
+Our Strategies 2023 - 2028

-To achieve our core purpose, six key strategies and their objectives have been identified.
+To achieve our core purpose, five key strategies and their objectives have been identified.
 These strategies and objectives will guide the selection and focus of the activities undertaken by the Network.
 How the activities are to be managed will be outlined in an annual Operational Plan, compiled and reviewed in November each year for the coming year.

 For the objectives under each of our key strategies, please refer to our Strategic plan by clicking below.